Tim van de Molen: Political career

-In 2018, van de Molen took on the role of the National Party's third whip.
-He has been the National Party opposition spokesperson for building and construction, biosecurity, animal welfare, oceans and fisheries, defence, horticulture, veterans, and ACC.
-Between 2017 and 2023, van de Molen served on the primary production and the transport and infrastructure select committees.
-Since 2023, he has chaired the committee on foreign affairs, defence and trade.

 On 1 August 2023 he was referred to the privileges committee following allegations he had threatened fellow MP Shanan Halbert following a select committee hearing.
 On 24 August 2023, the committee's report concluded that he had threatened Halbert, saying that his conduct was "aggressive in the sense of being hostile, unprofessional and... with an element that was objectively threatening, but not in the sense of physical violence".
 Van de Molen was found in contempt of Parliament and censured; in addition, National leader Christopher Luxon removed him from his portfolios.
 Van de Molen accepted the committee's findings and issued a public apology.